 Always install blackout curtains or heavy blinds in the nursery.
-This will help baby to sleep longer and more comfortably.
+This will help the baby to sleep longer and more comfortably.
 More importantly, it will prevent the room from getting too hot during the day, dramatically decreasing your baby's risk of SIDS.

 Install a dimmer on any intense overhead lighting fixtures, especially if they are located directly over the crib.
 It's also a good idea to purchase a small accent lamp for a cozy, story-time glow.
 For more help lighting your nursery, read these pro-tips.

-Don't forget the nightlight.
+Don't Forget the Nightlight

 Nightlights provide both safety and comfort, especially during late-night feedings.
 They can also be downright adorable!
-Check out these cute options.

-Don't wait to baby-proof the nursery.
+Don't Wait to Baby-Proof the Nursery

 Baby may not be on the move yet, but before you know it, you'll have your very own toddling disaster zone.
 Take care to cover electrical outlets and tuck away cords.
 Anchor down any furniture that could pose a threat, and secure rugs to the floor to prevent slips.
 You should also be wary of potential choking hazards, and be sure that all medicines, ointments, etc. are securely stowed out of baby's reach.